cfriedman2156/Note-Taker/README.md

 ## Description

-With this app, you can add any notes you'd like
+With this app, you can add any notes you'd like.

 ## Installation